JDBDT/jdbdt/src/site/markdown/Tutorial.md

 ### The `USERS` table
 <a name="TheTestSubject_Table"></a>

-The `USERS` table represents user data in the form of a numeric id, a login, a name, a password, a role, and a creation date.
+The `USERS` table represents user data in the form of a numeric id (primary key), a unique login, a name, a password, a role, and a creation date.
 The code for table creation below should be self-explanatory.
-A sequence or identity column setting could be associated to the `ID` column, but we keep the example as simple as possible and ensure the model runs for different database engines.
+A sequence or identity column setting could be associated to the `ID` column, but we keep the example as simple as possible to ensure portability for different database engines.
 Likewise, for `ROLE`, a reference table or an `ENUM` type (as supported by some engines) could be used alternatively.

 	CREATE TABLE USERS
 	(